-In this study area, four representative BMPs have been vastly implemented in Changting County for soil and water conservation: closing measures (CM), arbor-bush-herb mixed plantation (ABHMP), low-quality forest improvement (LQFI), and economic fruit (EF) (Figure 6).
+In this study, four representative BMPs have been vastly implemented in Changting County for soil and water conservation: closing measures (CM), arbor-bush-herb mixed plantation (ABHMP), low-quality forest improvement (LQFI), and economic fruit (EF).
 Their brief descriptions were adapted from Zhu et al. (2019b) and are enlisted in the Appendix (Table A.1).
+Detailed BMP environmental effectiveness and cost-benefit data adapted from Shen et al. (under review) can be found in Table A.2 of the Appendix.